This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the spread of H1N1 influenza:

 - Clean shared items with a germ-killing cleaner.
 Clean table surfaces, doorknobs, and light switches.
-Do not share towels, silverware, and dishes with people who are sick.
+Do not share towels, silverware, and dishes with anyone.
 Wash bed sheets, towels, silverware, and dishes with soap and hot water.

 Write down your questions so you remember to ask them during your visits.